Mathijs-04/Frontend-Tussenopdracht/README.md

 # Frontend-Tussenopdracht
+Product page for the Asus ROG Ally
-School Project for Creative Media & Game Technologies
+School project for Creative Media & Game Technologies